TonyLB/maketheworld/documentation/foundations.md

 maybe, if I feel like it."
 Loose coupling is the opposite of *tight coupling*, in which service A might send a message to service B and then **wait** expectantly for service B to return results.

-The siren call of tight coupling is that it is (a) easier to conceptualize, and (b) performant.
-But don't.
+The siren call of tight coupling is that it can be (a) easier to conceptualize, (b) performant, and (c) cost-effective for very large numbers of small interactions.
+There are a few places in Make The World (connection lookups, first-time message delivery) where systems are tightly coupled for these reasons.

+But for the most part, don't.
 Systems built around tight coupling have a great deal of trouble being resilient and recovering from transient shocks, and they have *even more* trouble scaling smoothly to unexpected traffic.
-Make The World builds for loose coupling, and unless you have an exceptionally good reason to do otherwise, so should you.
+Make The World builds for loose coupling by default, and unless you have an exceptionally good reason to do otherwise, so should you.

 ## Bi-directional client connections